frankschae/academic-kickstart/content/post/shadowing/index.md

 {{< figure library="true" src="Lorenz_forward.png" title="" lightbox="true" >}}

-Here, we plot the initial evolution in blue and the evolution on the attractor in orange.
+Here, we separated the trajectory in two parts: We plot the initial transient dynamics starting from random initial conditions towards the attractor in blue and the subsequent time evolution lying entirely on the attractor in orange.

 Following Refs.[^4] and [^5], we choose